-On our last night in Paris, we went to Le Petit Bordelais, located in the 7th arondissement near Invalides and the Eiffel Tower.
+On my last night in Paris, I went to Le Petit Bordelais, located in the 7th arondissement near Invalides and the Eiffel Tower.
 Philippe Pentecôte is both the owner and head chef.

 The restaurant was attractive and cozy, with plush red decor.
 The wait staff was very attentive and friendly.
-For our meal we went with the 5 course menu degustation, which was served with wine pairings.
+I went with the 5 course menu degustation, which was served with wine pairings.

 The amuse bouche was a cold gazpacho.
 It was very refreshing, with just the right kick of spice at the end.
 This was blended quite smooth, while I usually prefer a chunkier texture, but I still found this very enjoyable.